 - A capability or functional reporting line

-The focus of the tribe is making money for the company and delivering value to customers, similar to a business unit or product line in a traditional organization.
-But each tribe is a small team organized for rapid response and innovation rather than the slower machinations and changes of a traditional business unit or large, product-focused team.
+The focus of the tribe is making money for the company and delivering value to customers.
+It’s very similar to a business unit or product line in a traditional organization.
+But the difference is that each tribe is a small team organized for rapid response and innovation.

 The 3 Types of Agile Managers

-Given this value-creation focus and its departure from traditional structures, management takes on new roles in an agile organization.
+Given this value-creation focus and its departure from traditional structures, management and leadership take on new roles in an agile organization.
 In this case, a traditional mid-level manager is reallocated to three different roles:

 - A chapter or functional-line leader